-- (30c) It should be clarified that the information concerning certain decisions taken during a procurement procedure, including the decision not to award a contract or conclude a framework agreement should be sent by the contracting authorities, without candidates or tenderer having to request such information.
+- (30ba) It should be clarified that the need to ensure that economic operators dispose of sufficient time in which to draw up responsive tenders may entail that the time limits which were set initially may have to be prolonged.
+Such would in particular be the case where significant changes are made to the procurement documents.
+It should also be specified that, in this context, significant changes should be understood as covering changes, in particular to the technical specifications, in respect of which economic operators would need to dispose of additional time in order to understand and respond appropriately.
+It should, however, be clarified that such changes should not be so substantial that the admission of other candidates than those initially selected would have been allowed for or additional participants in the procurement procedure would have been attracted; such could in particular be the case where the changes renders the contract or the framework agreement materially different in character from the one initially set out in the procurement documents. - (30c) It should be clarified that the information concerning certain decisions taken during a procurement procedure, including the decision not to award a contract or conclude a framework agreement should be sent by the contracting authorities, without candidates or tenderer having to request such information.
 It should also be recalled that Directive 89/665/EEC provides for an obligation for contracting authorities, again without candidates or tenderer having to request it, to provide the concerned candidates and tenderers with a summary of the relevant reasons for some of the central decisions that are taken in the course of a procurement procedure.
 It should finally be clarified that candidates and tenderers should be enabled to request more detailed information concerning these reasons, which contracting authorities should be required to give except where there would be serious grounds for not doing so.

 These grounds should be set out in the Directive.
-To ensure the necessary transparency in the context of procurement procedures involving negotiations and dialogues with tenderers, tenderers having made an admissible tender should, within the same limits, also be enabled to request information on the conduct and progress of the procedure. - (31) Overly demanding requirements concerning economic and financial capacity frequently constitute an unjustified obstacle to the involvement of SMEs in public procurement.
+To ensure the necessary transparency in the context of procurement procedures involving negotiations and dialogues with tenderers, tenderers having made an admissible tender should, within the same limits, also be enabled to request information on the conduct and progress of the procedure.

+(31) Overly demanding requirements concerning economic and financial capacity frequently constitute an unjustified obstacle to the involvement of SMEs in public procurement.
 Any such requirements should be related and proportionate to the subject-matter of the contract.
-In particular, contracting authorities should not be allowed to require economic operators to have a minimum turnover that would be disproportionate to the subject-matter of the contract; in any event the requirement should not exceed at the most three times the estimated contract value.
+In particular, contracting authorities should not be allowed to require economic operators to have a minimum turnover that would be disproportionate to the subject-matter of the contract; the requirement should normally not exceed at the most two times the estimated contract value.
 However, in duly justified circumstances, higher requirements may be applied.
 Such circumstances may relate to the high risks attached to the performance of the contract or the fact that its timely and correct performance is critical, for instance because it constitutes a necessary preliminary for the performance of other contracts.